 Missouri law provides, in the Merchandising Practices Act, that if someone suffers damage because of deception, that person is entitled to relief.
 Now, just because the law says you're entitled to it, doesn't mean you get it.
 That's where a smart attorney comes in.
-Now, what you're describing...Read more »
+Now, what...Read more »

 We recently bought a 2005 Chrysler Town and Country from Carmart August 31st.
 It has been nothing but problems.
 They knew our situation as we have a disabled father (in wheelchair) and we needed something reliable that he could get into & would fit his wheelchair.
 We paid 1500.00 down and 150...
 Read more »

 You need to speak to an attorney quickly.
 They can best determine to what relief you may be entitled under the law.
 You may ask your attorney about Missouri's Lemon Law, Merchandising Practices Act, and other opportunities for relief available to you.
-But there's no easy yes-or-no answer to your...Read more »
+But there's no easy yes-or-no...Read more »

 There are a lot of questions that need to be asked before your question can be answered.
 Basic ones are, what duties does the seller have according to the contract?
 What duties does the buyer have according to the contract?
 Is there more than one contract governing?